PPL-IIITA/ppl-assignment-rohanrc1997/README.md

 *Different Namespaces are used to classify classes according to algorithms, data structures, data items, utilities and main classes for every question.

+*The source files (.java) are located in the directory: (src) of each "part_1" and "part_2" directories of the repository.

 *Consists of a utility (Random_gen_util.java) for producing randomly generated data in the following file: "input.txt" for input boys, gifts and girls and uses a dictionary of names ("girl.txt" and "boy.txt") to choose the names from.